ndd21/PHYS281/docs/demo-io.md

     filename = Path("/My Documents/myfile.txt")
     ```

-    On Windowd, using `pathlib` will often work with or without the drive supplied if the file is
+    On Windows, using `pathlib` will often work with or without the drive supplied if the file is
     locally stored.

     It is useful to save to filename that do not contain spaces.